sambrow/ctf-hosting-notes/README.md

 - It is easiest if your web application requires no server-side session/state.
   - With some effort, you can set up a Cloud Run service to talk to a Google-hosted REDIS instance but it is well worth some effort to see if you can avoid the need for this.
   - For example, you might be able to keep the entire session state in a Cookie using something like JWT.
+- These steps were done on a Mac.
+YMMV

 ## What Should I Do First?